atulmishrachdi/AutomatedAssemblyPlanner/README.md

 4. Download node.js (https://nodejs.org/) and install.
 5. With a command-line tool, navigate to the main folder and type "node server.js"
 6. In your favorite browser, navigate to http://localhost:3000
 7. Upload your 3D models and follow along with the prompts.
+There are samples in the repository under "Test" that can be used initially.

 ...scratch...
 6. In the resulting table, enter the density/mass information for each part and correct the fastener classification of each part, as needed, using the check boxes of each corresponding entry.